DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

         * the native remote access protocol for windows
         * has a gui interface
         * runs on TCP port 3389
+        * Exposing RDP to the Internet or outside a protected network is something that should never be done.
     * **Secure Shell (SSH)**
-        * natvie remote access protocol for linux operating systems, and common for remote management of network devices
+        * native remote access protocol for linux operating systems, and common for remote management of network devices
         * operates on TCP port 22
+        * has been extended to incorporate many nonsecured protocols such as Telnet, rlogin, rsync, rexec, and FTP and allow them to operate in a secure and encrypted manner, while still maintaining the same functionality.
     * **Secure Terminal/Console-Based Access**
         * a system for secure local access
         * typically a Virtualized KVM (Keyboad video mouse) system with access controls